Using Extended Business Analysis

 Extended Business Analysis lets you look at the performance of your enterprise beyond a single company-wide Profit and Loss, Sales, and Balance Sheet view.
 It best suits businesses more complex businesses, selling multiple products in multiple locations.
 If your business operations are straightforward, Extended Business Analysis may not be necessary.

 Dimensions can be used to track the performance of different areas of your business in combination with General Ledger Codes.
 You can create up to six Dimensions, based on your business needs, such as product types, activities, or projects.
-For each of these Dimensions, you can create multiple Dimension Elements as suits your needs, each with a unique meaningful Code.
+For each of these Dimensions, you can create multiple Dimension Elements, each with a unique Code.
 For example:

-• A Dimension called Location can have Dimension Elements representing its business locations.
+• A Dimension called Location with Dimension Elements representing its business locations.

-• A Dimension called Customer Category can have Dimension Elements representing categories such as Retailer, Wholesaler, Distributor, Internet, Industrial).
+• A Dimension called Customer Category with Dimension Elements representing categories such as Retailer, Wholesaler, Distributor, Internet, Industrial).

-• A Dimension called Department can have Dimension Elements representing departments such as Clothing, Footwear, Food, Drinks, and Pharmacy.
+• A Dimension called Department with Dimension Elements representing departments such as Clothing, Footwear, Food, Drinks, and Pharmacy.

 • Northern Branch as the element NOR in the Dimension Location.